odpi/tsc/meetings/2019-09-04-ODPi-TSC-Meeting-Notes.md

   * Palisade
     * 2 day hackathon next week - plan to build demo of Egeria and Palisade interacting - also build content for webinar in November.
-  * Benchmarking for big data - Ganesh
+  * Benchmarking for big data - no update
-  * HPC Big Data related project - Ganesh
+  * HPC Big Data related project - no update
   * Gaian - Mandy
     * Mandy and Dan working on proposal (no change)